Skip to main content

 Course Outline

-Adult Continuing Education (ACE) at UCC is delighted to offer this innovative Diploma.This course is designed to introduce you to the different ways in which people on the autistic spectrum experience the world.
-You will learn about the history of autism, the different strengths, challenges and conceptualizations.
+Adult Continuing Education (ACE) at UCC is delighted to offer this innovative Diploma.This course is designed to introduce you to the diverse ways in which people on the autism spectrum experience the world.
+You will learn about the history of autism, the different strengths, challenges and conceptualisations.
 Mental health and wellbeing will be examined as well the various supports and interventions that are available for people on the spectrum across their lifespan, and the legislation and policies that govern best practice.

-Once students have successfully completed year one they can automatically progress to year two.
-During the second year of the programme students will explore theories and models of autism, how autism is perceived and portrayed by society and the media; the role of the law and legislative changes and daily living experiences of those with ASD.
+Students automatically progress to year two on successful completion of year one.
+In the second year of the programme students will explore theories and models of autism, how autism is perceived and portrayed by society and the media; the role of the law and legislative changes and daily living experiences of those with ASD.
 On completion of year two students will receive a level seven Diploma in Autism Studies.

 The Modules for the Diploma are as follows: